ckeditor/ckeditor4-docs/guides/dev/configuration/advanced_content_filter/README.md

 ## What is an Advanced Content Filter (ACF)?

 ACF is a highly configurable CKEditor core feature **available since CKEditor 4.1**.
 It limits and adapts input data (HTML set in source mode, by the {@link CKEDITOR.editor#method-setData editor.setData method}, pasted HTML, etc.) so they fit the editor configuration in the best possible way.
-It may also deactivate features which generates HTML code which is not allowed by the configuration.
+It may also deactivate features which generate HTML code which is not allowed by the configuration.

 Advanced Content Filter works in two modes: